On the trace-zero doubly stochastic matrices of order 5: Introduction

 \section{Introduction}

-Given a collection $\Lambda$ of $n$ scalars and a set of structured matrices $\mathbb{S}\subseteq\K^{n\times n}$, the \textit{inverse eigenvalue problem} (IEP), also known as \textit{eigenvalue realizibility problem}, is concerned with finding $A\in\mathbb{S}$ such that $\Lambda=\sigma(A),$ where $\sigma(A)$ denotes the (multi)set of eigenvalues of $A$ and $\K$ is the field of real or complex numbers \cite{Johnson2018}.
-There has been a paramount interest for solving IEP when $\mathbb{S}$ is the set of nonnegative matrices, stochastic matrices or doubly stochastic (DS) matrices \cite{johnson1981row,Mourad,Lei,Johnson2018,Nader}.
+Given a collection $\Lambda$ of $n$ scalars and a set of structured matrices $\mathbb{S}\subseteq\K^{n\times n}$, the \textit{inverse eigenvalue problem} (IEP), also known as \textit{eigenvalue realizibility problem}, is concerned with finding $A\in\mathbb{S}$ such that $\Lambda=\sigma(A),$ where $\sigma(A)$ denotes the (multi)set of eigenvalues of $A,$ and $\K$ is the field of real or complex numbers \cite{Johnson2018}.
+There has been a paramount interest for solving IEP when $\mathbb{S}$ is the set of nonnegative matrices, stochastic matrices, doubly stochastic (DS) matrices or particular subsets of such matrices \cite{johnson1981row, Mourad, Lei, Johnson2018, Nader, mandal2019eigenvalue}.
 A vast literature is available for these problems when $n\leq 4,$ whereas only a little is known for matrices of order $5$ or more except for some sets of doubly structured matrices.
-For instance, IEP for symmetric nonnegative matrices of order $5$ is investigated recently in \cite{marijuan2023note}.
+For instance, IEP for symmetric nonnegative matrices of order $5$ has been investigated recently in \cite{marijuan2023note}.
 Besides, necessary and sufficient conditions for the eigenvalue realizability problem for trace-zero nonnegative matrices of order $5$ are discussed \cite{trace0,niepebl}.